UPSC ESE Preparation Tips 2021 - Strategy to Prepare for Engineering Services Exam

 Question: When is the ESE 2021 exam going to be conducted?

-UPSC ESE 2021 prelims is expected to be held in the month of January, 2021.
+UPSC ESE 2021 prelims is scheduled to be held on July 18, 2021.
 For more aspirants can visit the UPSC website - upsc.gov.in.

 Question: When to Start the preparation?